North Carolina FC: Move to the NASL

 Also in 2016, West Ham United became the first Premier League team to visit the Triangle region of North Carolina when they came to WakeMed Soccer Park on July 12, 2016.
 The game ended in a 2–2 draw in front of a record-breaking crowd of 10,125.

 Return to the USL

 On November 16, 2017, the club announced it would be leaving the NASL to join the USL for the 2018 season.
 The club announced, on October 17, 2018, that head coach Colin Clarke would not be returning to the club after seven seasons and that the club has begun searching for a new head coach.

 Dave Sarachan, the former U.S. Men's National Team coach, was named as the fourth head coach in club history on December 17, 2018.
 They clinched a spot in the USL Championship Playoffs on September 30, 2019.

 Drop to USL League One

-On January 10, 2021, club chairman Stephen Malik announced that the club would make a "strategic move" to USL League One, the third-division of the United States soccer league system.
+On January 10, 2021, club chairman Steve Malik announced that the club would make a "strategic move" to USL League One, the third-division of the United States soccer league system.
 Along with the move to USL League One, coach Dave Sarachan and North Carolina parted ways.
+In their final season in USL League One, North Carolina FC defeated rivals Charlotte Independence on penalties 1-1 (5-4) to win the 2023 USL League One Finals, securing their first title in franchise history.

+Return to USL Championship

+On August 7, 2023, the club announced they were exercising their option to rejoin the USL Championship beginning in the 2024 season.
+On November 4, 2025, the club announced that they would not be fielding a team in 2026, to focus on being ready to launch a USL Division One team by the time that league launches in 2028.